The End of Camelot

 In the midst of a 1963 campaign trip to Texas, Kennedy is gunned down by an erratic young drifter named Lee Harvey Oswald.
 The former Marine Corps sharpshooter escapes the scene, only to be caught and shot dead while in police custody.

 The events leading up to the most notorious crime of the twentieth century are almost as shocking as the assassination itself.
-Killing Kennedy chronicles both the heroism and deceit of Camelot, bringing history to life in ways that will profoundly move the listener.
-This may well be the most talked about book of the year.
+Killing Kennedy chronicles both the heroism and deceit of Camelot, bringing history to life in ways that will profoundly move the reader.

 In The News